+The unregulated corporate capitalism's issues must be examined from its fundamental source.
 The traditional principle of limited liability based on single legal entity has been being still applied to group structures in the most jurisdictions.
-Parent corporations externalise the risk of liability through legally formed, separate, controlled subsidiaries under the name of 'limited liability' governing in the legal systems of the world.
-So that, there were and are urgent needs of new corporate law and new corporate principles to respond to the challenge presented by corporate groups.
+Parent corporations externalise the risk of liability through legally formed, separate, controlled subsidiaries under the name of 'limited liability' that governing in the legal systems of the world.
+So that, there were and are urgent needs of corporate law reform and new corporate principles to respond to the challenge presented by corporate groups.
 As opposed to traditional principles enterprise law principle is set up and, exploring enterprise liability over corporate group would indicate the way of adopting its basic principles in some selected scopes of modern corporate law.
 Enterprise principle considers of a parent and its controlled subsidiaries as one business unit.

-The research has been attempting to reveal that the effects of applying traditional corporate law and doctrine on modern corporate groups' liability are causing the gap between the laws and the reality.
-The existing doctrines and paradigms need to be reevaluated in light of the new global economic era.
+The research has been attempting to reveal that the effects of applying traditional corporate law and doctrine on modern, giant corporate groups' liability are causing the gap between the laws and the reality.
+The existing doctrines and paradigms need to be reevaluated in the light of the new global economy era.

-It is obvious from the foregoing, laws and practical needs conflict with each other due to shortcoming of academic study and theoretical rationale.
-A careful study of related to this subject will contribute to the resolution of the existing problems and the backwardness of the law and find an appropriate way forward.
+It is obvious from the foregoing, laws and practical needs conflict with each other due to shortcoming of academic study, theoretical rationale and lack of economic and political will as well.
+A careful study of related to this subject will contribute to the resolution of the existing problems and the backwardness of the law and find an appropriate proposal forward.
 It must involve as many stakeholders as responsible; for the implementation to succeed, including academic and research institutions.
 An academic research based on international perspective in this area will provide a global overview and legal strategy.
 When national characteristics, global trends, corporate group's legal theories, and newly emerged multinational corporate groups demands are studied reciprocally, existing problems, further solutions and recommendations can be well revealed out.